Want to get involved?

 We’ll be holding regular community drop-in sessions across the area as soon as it is safe to do so within government guidelines.
 These will be opportunities for you to hear the latest from the project, ask any questions you may have and most importantly contribute to the project’s development through providing feedback on the proposals we’ll be continuing to develop with a range of organisations and people.

 When: Every other month in your area or monthly online (depending on government guidelines).
-These sessions will take place over four hours, so whenever is a good time for you, do drop-in.
+These sessions will take place over several hours, so whenever is a good time for you, do drop-in.

-We will be holding a number of focused workshops to further develop the ideas and suggestions we heard proposed during our drop-in sessions at the end of 2019 and early this year.
+We’re holding a number of focused workshops to further develop the ideas and suggestions we heard proposed during our drop-in sessions at the end of 2019, and through our workshops in 2020.
 We’re going to be looking at some of these suggestions, along with ideas proposed by organisations in the area to explore which would be the most effective at connecting nature across land and sea within our five themes.

 When: These will take place every few months and will be a facilitated session which will take between two to three hours (less if done online).
 They’ll happen at various locations in the area, and we’ll have tea and coffee on tap for participants!